Domain wall (magnetism)

-A domain wall is a term used in physics which can have similar meanings in magnetism, optics, or string theory.
-These phenomena can all be generically described as topological solitons which occur whenever a discrete symmetry is spontaneously broken.

-Magnetism

 In magnetism, a domain wall is an interface separating magnetic domains.
 It is a transition between different magnetic moments and usually undergoes an angular displacement of 90° or 180°.
 A domain wall is a gradual reorientation of individual moments across a finite distance.
 The domain wall thickness depends on the anisotropy of the material, but on average spans across around 100–150 atoms.

+Properties

 The energy of a domain wall is simply the difference between the magnetic moments before and after the domain wall was created.
 This value is usually expressed as energy per unit wall area.